ClickHouse/ClickHouse/docs/en/system_tables/system.columns.rst

 system.columns
 --------------

-Содержит информацию о столбцах всех таблиц.
+Contains information about the columns in all tables.
-С помощью этой таблицы можно получить информацию аналогично запросу ``DESCRIBE TABLE``, но для многих таблиц сразу.
+You can use this table to get information similar to ``DESCRIBE TABLE``, but for multiple tables at once.
 ::
-  database String           - имя базы данных, в которой находится таблица table String              - имя таблицы name String               - имя столбца type String               - тип столбца default_type String       - тип (DEFAULT, MATERIALIZED, ALIAS) выражения для значения по умолчанию, или пустая строка, если оно не описано default_expression String - выражение для значения по умолчанию, или пустая строка, если оно не описано
+  database String           - Name of the database the table is located in. table String              - Table name. name String               - Column name. type String               - Column type. default_type String       - Expression type (DEFAULT, MATERIALIZED, ALIAS) for the default value, or an empty string if it is not defined. default_expression String - Expression for the default value, or an empty string if it is not defined.